Travel Vaccines and Advice for Tonga

 Sources: Embassy of Tonga and U.S. State Department

-What Is the Climate like in Tonga?
+What Is the Climate Like in Tonga?

 Tonga is a tropical place that has warm weather and high humidity all year round.
 Vava’u and Tongatapu are the most popular tourist places in Tonga.
 In Vava’u, the weather is usually warm and sunny, with some rain between December and April.
 From May to November, it is the dry season, and there is little rain, and it is pleasant.